zf-fr/zfr-shopify/README.md

 ZfrShopify will take care of doing additional requests when it has reached the end of a given page.

-> If you are using the `fields` attribute to restrict the number of fields returned by Shopify, make sure that you are including at least the `id` attribute, as internally ZfrShopify uses it.

 ### Executing multiple requests concurrently

 For optimization purposes, it may be desirable to execute multiple requests concurrently.
 To do that, ZfrShopify client allow you to take advantage of